Ikeji23/printf/README.md

-his is a custom printf function built as a project for the alx software engineering program.
+This is a custom printf function built as a project for the alx software engineering program.

 Contributors
 Chinyere Priscilla Ikeji